derekray311511/SAM-webui/README.md

 - Clear
 - Save Masks
 - Zoom in / out
+- Find shortcuts when mouse hovering on buttons!
+- Press ctrl to drag the zoomed image
+- Press alt to change the brush to eraser

 # Install
 The code requires `python>=3.8`, as well as `pytorch>=1.7` and `torchvision>=0.8`.
 Please follow the instructions [here](https://pytorch.org/get-started/locally/) to install both PyTorch and TorchVision dependencies.
 Installing both PyTorch and TorchVision with CUDA support is strongly recommended.